JBroks/unicornattractor_issue_tracker/README.md

 - [MockFlow WireframePro](https://www.mockflow.com/) - Online tool that was used to create wireframes;

-- [DBDiagram](https://dbdiagram.io/home) - A relational database diagram design tool used to create database schema.
+- [DBDiagram](https://dbdiagram.io/home) - A relational database diagram design tool used to create database schema;

 - [Placeholder](https://placeholder.com/) - Online tool to create custom placeholder images.
-It was used to create image placeholder in cases when user did not upload his / her profile image.
+It was used to create image placeholder in cases when user did not upload his / her profile image;

-- [npm](https://getbootstrap.com/docs/4.0/getting-started/webpack/) - Bootstrap and Bootswatch theme installed as a Node.js module using npm to customize SCSS.
+- [npm](https://getbootstrap.com/docs/4.0/getting-started/webpack/) - Bootstrap and Bootswatch theme installed as a Node.js module using npm to customize SCSS;

-- [Popper](https://popper.js.org/) - **jQuery** and **Popper** are Bootstrap's peerDependencies and had to be added to enable me to customize the SCSS.
+- [Popper](https://popper.js.org/) - **jQuery** and **Popper** are Bootstrap's peerDependencies and had to be added to enable me to customize the SCSS;

 <a name="testing"/>